IndustryBestPractice/WebTrollingFramework/README.md

 This is a very early release, with much more planned.

-See SetupNotex.txt for configuration instructions.
+See SetupNotes.txt for configuration instructions.